 Did you know dark fruitcake is also known as black fruitcake?
-It’s true!

 Fruit cake comes in all different colors, flavors and shapes!

 The use of some kind of alcohol in the batter and wrapping the fruitcake in alcohol soaked linen or cheesecloth was a historical method of preservation before the invention of refrigeration.

 Many cultures consume some form of fruitcake throughout the year, not just during a holiday season or on special occasions as done in the United States.

 Always verify ingredients are gluten-free before using.
 If in doubt, contact the food manufacturer by telephone or email.
 Be sure to specify the ingredient and its lot number.
 Convey the importance of your health issue concern.